 A policy’s definition of disability is based on your capacity to work.
 Maybe you’re unable to work in your chosen profession, but can do other work.
 A disability may allow you to work in a reduced capacity.
 Serious ailments can prevent you from working in any job.

-Understanding the definition of disability
+Definition of disability

-Any occupation is the strictest definition of disability a policy can have.
+Any occupation is the strictest definition of disability that a policy can have.
 An any occupation policy will typically require the lowest premiums.
 But it will also result in the least amount of coverage.